beastrc/learn-web3_dapp/markdown/the_graph/SUBGRAPH_QUERY.md

 Our Graph node come up with a GraphQL endpoint, available at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks/graphql).
 Open this in another tab and you will see a GraphiQL UI.
 Consider this a sandboz in which to experiment with queries.
 Open the right sidebar to explore your schema.

-## 👨‍💻Your turn!
+## 👨‍💻 Your turn!
 Write the GraphQL query

 In `components/protocols/the_graph/graphql/index.ts`, write a GraphQL query to return the 10 most expensive CryptoPunks.